beeware/beeware/docs/tutorial/tutorial-5/index.rst

 .. grid:: 1 1 2 2

-    .. grid-item-card:: :doc:`iOS <iOS>`
+    .. grid-item-card:: iOS
+       :link: iOS
+       :link-type: doc

        iOS applications can only be compiled on macOS.

-    .. grid-item-card:: :doc:`Android <android>`
+    .. grid-item-card:: Android
+       :link: android
+       :link-type: doc

        Android applications can be compiled on macOS, Windows or Linux.

 .. toctree::
     :maxdepth: 1